88 NYSC members receive commendation letters from SON on Quality Control — Nigeria Today

 88 NYSC members receive commendation letters from SON on Quality Control

+Mrs Nwaoma Olujie, Coordinator of SON in Anambra, made the presentation in Awka on Tuesday.

+Olujie said the corps members made the contributions through their Community Development Scheme (CDS) in the state.

-The organisation says the corps members have deepened and widened the sensitisation scope of its activities in Anambra
+The coordinator said the corps members had deepened and widened the sensitization scope of its activities in the state.

+She also lauded the NYSC members for creating Quality Control Clubs in some schools in the state, adding that it would make the attitude of the masses to quality more proactive.

+Olujie urged them to take the knowledge of their involvement in Quality Control CDS group to larger society to enhance the quality consciousness level of Nigerians.

+Also, Mr Paul Ekong, President of the QC CDS group in Awka, decried the high percentage of products in the market that had been adulterated.

+Ekong said substandard products resulted to loss of money and life in extreme cases and urged policy enforcers to intensify campaigns against adulteration.

-The post 88 NYSC members receive commendation letters from SON on Quality Control appeared first on Premium Times Nigeria.
+The post 88 NYSC members receive commendation letters from SON on Quality Control appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share